marcusleg/LyxExporter/README.rst

 This CLI utility assists you in keeping your PDFs exports of your `Lyx <http://www.lyx.org>`_ and Latex files up to date.

-It scans a given directory for \*.lyx and \*.tex files and checks if their corresponding PDFs are present and up to date.
+It scans a given directory for \*.lyx files and checks if their corresponding PDFs are present and up to date.
 If any PDFs are missing or outdated the user will be prompted with the choice to let the program export them.